 It has over 150 separate modules for kids, including hands-on projects, interactive games, animated cartoons, and amazing facts about space and Earth science and technology.

-See this month's Space Place article at the bottom of the center panel on this page.
+See this month's NASA Night Sky Network article at the bottom of the center panel on this page.

 Bob Moler's Ephemeris contains audio mp3s of current Ephemeris programs; calendars of sunrise, sunset,moonrise and moonset for the Grand Traverse area of Michigan, and other locations in northern Michigan; plus a monthly star chart.

-Also Bob's Ephemeris Blog with daily transcripts of and illustrations for his daily Ephemeris programs on Interlochen Public Radio.
+Also Bob's Ephemeris Blog with daily transcripts of and illustrations for his Ephemeris programs on Interlochen Public Radio.
+Wednesday’s program looks at where the bright planets are along with finder charts.

 From Article II, B of the Articles of Incorporation of the Grand Traverse Astronomical Society: